 What we are doing

-The Ministry of Environment uses different forms of licensing arrangements to secure economic benefits from public forest resources and ensure sustainable forest management.
+The Ministry of Environment uses different forms of licensing arrangements to secure economic benefits from the public forest resource.
 Sixty-one per cent of the province's commercial forest has long-term licensing arrangements with forest management agreements in place.
-This type of licensing provides the maximum distribution of benefits to society.
+Forest management agreements grant the licensee the right to harvest crown timber within a defined licence area for a term of 20 years with the possibility to extend the term every five years if all obligations are being met.
+This type of licence is the most comprehensive and requires a forest management plan, but it provides long term security for the company.

-Under The Forest Resource Management Act, short-term area-based licence is granted through area-based term supply licences (TSLs).
-Area-based TSLs are typically issued for a term of five years.
-This licence has a trust fund into which forest management fees are paid, which are then used for forest management activities, such as reforestation.
-About 23 per cent of the commercial forest is allocated as area-based TSLs.
+Shorter-term area-based licences are granted through area-based term supply licences (TSLs).
+Area-based TSLs are typically issued for a term of five years with the possibility of being reissued at the end of the term.
+This licence must have a trust fund into which forest management fees are paid, which is intended to cover the costs associated with subsequent forest management activities, such as reforestation.
+About 28 per cent of the commercial forest is licensed under area-based TSLs.

 Why it matters